DharaneedaranKS/Hardware_Sorter-/README.md

 Common parameters include:

 #### Parameter	Meaning
-DATA_W	Bit-width of each input data word.
+DATA_W	Bit-width of each input data word. <br>
-IDX_W	Bit-width of the index value.
+IDX_W	Bit-width of the index value. <br>
-SIGNED / UNSIGNED	Whether values are interpreted as signed integers.
+SIGNED / UNSIGNED	Whether values are interpreted as signed integers. <br>
-PIPELINE	Whether compare-swap is combinational or pipelined.
+PIPELINE	Whether compare-swap is combinational or pipelined. <br>

 Function:
 A sort node takes two inputs, performs the compare-swap, and outputs the sorted pair.
 This is the only building block required for most hardware sorting networks.

 ### Serial Sorter (serial_sorter.sv)